nolan-h-hamilton/Consenrich/docs/source/modules.rst

 #. *Enrichment* (large relative amplitude)
 #. *Non-random structure* defined by a robust template (polynomial, oscillatory, etc.)

-**Why**: Prioritizing genomic regions that are both enriched and show a prescribed level of structure is appealing for several reasons.
+**Why**: Prioritizing genomic regions that are both enriched and agree with a prescribed structure is appealing for several reasons.
 Namely,

 * **Targeted detection** of biologically relevant signal patterns in a given assay (e.g., see related works analyzing peak-shape `Cremona et al., 2015 <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0787-6>`_, `Parodi et al., 2017 <https://doi.org/10.1093/bioinformatics/btx201>`_)
 * **Improved confidence** that the identified genomic regions are not due to stochastic noise, which is characteristically unstructured.
-* **Speed**: Runs genome-wide in seconds/minutes using efficient Fast Fourier Transform (FFT)-based calculations.
+* **Speed**: Runs in seconds/minutes using efficient numerical methods to compute large chromosome-scale convolutions (fast fourier transform (FFT)-based, overlap-add (OA), etc.)

 In the case of Consenrich, that the primary signal estimates in :math:`\{\widetilde{x}_{[i]}\}^{n}` are reinforced by multiple samples and account for relevant sources of uncertainty is advantageous--it provides a more reliable basis for evaluating legitimate structure and identifying high-resolution features.